-Best PC board games on Steam
+Best PC board games

 Perhaps PC gaming’s crowning addition to the world of board games, Armello is a delicious feast of strategy game and RPG concepts blended into a digital-only board game.
 Each player assumes the role of a character with a unique special ability, and they each want to take the throne of Armello.

 There are more than a few ways to do it, but it’s a classic adventure board game where you explore a world, boost your character, and then push your luck too far and get screwed over so your friend wins.
 The random elements tend to tick off more deeply strategic players, but Armello is one of those games that even keen tacticians keep coming back to.
 Armello has aged like a fine wine.
 The cinematics, animation, and music are superb, the multiplayer is moreish, and the mechanics are pretty good to boot.

 Twilight Struggle is one of the all-time great board games, and the digital adaptation is so good it’s one of the best PC board games on Steam.
-It’s a two player duel, with one side as the United States and the other as the USSR, both engaging in the geopolitical tug of war of the post-World War 2 era.
+It’s a two-player duel, with one side as the United States and the other as the USSR, both engaging in the geopolitical tug-of-war of the post-World War 2 era.

 Scythe: Digital Edition

 You can learn the game much more quickly, figuring out what resources do, how the game economy works, and more by playing over the course of a few hours – rather than the entire day it’d take to play four or five games in person.
 If your game group regularly plays Scythe, well, test strategies against online opponents and show up to game night with all manner of new ways to win.

-Playing a round of this digitally takes half as much time, or less, than it might otherwise.
+Playing a round of this digitally takes half as much time or less than it might otherwise.
 The only downside of the digital version is that the only online multiplayer, for now, is through Remote Play Together.

 Through the Ages

 Civilization-building game Through the Ages has been massively popular since its release over a decade ago, and the digital version is an impressive feat.
-In it, you build a civilization from the stone age to the industrial era using a variety of currencies and cards.
+In it, you build a civilization from the Stone Age to the Industrial Era using a variety of currencies and cards.